assuncaomarcos/resource-availability/README.rst

 This Python library provides a data structure, termed availability profile, for managing the availability of computing resources.
-The structure is handy for simulations and experiments where you must track the compute cluster resources allocated to which jobs or tasks over a given time horizon.
+The structure is handy for simulations and experiments where you must track the compute cluster resources allocated to jobs or tasks over a given time horizon.